famished-tiger/Macros4Cuke/README.md

 [Homepage](https://github.com/famished-tiger/Macros4Cuke)

 __Macros4Cuke__ is a lightweight library that adds a macro facility your Cucumber scenarios.
-  In short, you can create any new step that replaces a sequence of lower-level steps.
+  With it, you can create any new step that replaces a sequence of lower-level steps.
   All this can be done directly in your feature files without programming step definitions.

 ### Highlights ###